Learning Resources

 Anne Frank's Diary: The Graphic Adaptation by Ari Folman

-• This authorized graphic biography of Anne Frank's diary introduces a new generation of young readers to this classic of Holocaust literature.
-This adaptation of Anne Frank's Diary of a Young Girl for a young readership maintains the integrity and power of the original work.
+• This authorized graphic biography of Anne Frank's Diary of a Young Girl introduces a new generation of young readers to this classic of Holocaust literature.
+This adaptation of Anne Frank's diary for young readers preserves the integrity and power of the original work.

 Brazen: Rebel Ladies Who Rocked the World by Bagieu, Pénélope